jonbirge/livetrace/README.md

 # livetrace

 ## About
-Docker container to provide live AJAX traceroute web service.
+Docker container to provide live traceroute and ping testing from server to web client.

 ## Docker image
 Available on Docker hub at `jonbirge/livetrace`.